Dr Andrew Rowland

 Communications Lead

-Ben Carlish is a passionate writer, communicator and fisher with more than 20 years’ experience in journalism and public relations.
-One of Ben’s stated reasons for emigrating to WA from the UK being “for the awesome fishing here”.
+Ben Carlish is a passionate writer, communicator and fisher with more than 25 years’ experience in journalism and public relations.
+Much of his love for Western Australia is driven by its sensational fishing which drew him here from his native England.

-A senior journalist with a post-graduate diploma in journalism and extensive experience in the UK media industry, Ben worked for 10 years in the Department of Fisheries’ communications team promoting sustainable fishing initiatives such as the west coast demersal scalefish recovery, Send Us Your Skeletons and developing the State-wide recfishing rules guide.
-In addition, he has written for a wide range of fishing publications including the Department’s Western Fisheries magazine, Western Angler, Fishing Western Australia, the West Australian newspaper and WA Fishing Monthly.
+A senior journalist with a post-graduate diploma in journalism and extensive experience working in and with the UK and WA media industry, Ben worked for 10 years in the Department of Fisheries’ communications team promoting sustainable fishing initiatives.
+He has written for a wide range of fishing publications including the Department’s Western Fisheries magazine, Western Angler, Fishing Western Australia, the West Australian newspaper and WA Fishing Monthly.

-Having joined the Recfishwest team in August 2019, Ben reckons he’s found his dream job “working with fellow fishing nuts” and helping to communicate and promote initiatives that is making fishing even greater for all in the WA community.
+Having joined the Recfishwest team in August 2019, Ben found his dream job working with fellow fishing “obsessives” and helping to communicate and advocate for recreational fishers to make WA fishing even greater for all West Aussies.

 Jarrad Lawford